fractal-bootcamp/precourse-materials/computer-science/basics/answers/guillaume.md

 What is a data type?
 A data type defines a format for acceptable data.
 Data types can be primitive (string, number, boolean, etc.) or complex (objects such as arrays, functions, etc.)
-Some coding languages are loose around types (JS is dynamically typed) while others such as Type Script have stronger type enforcement (statically typed).
+Some coding languages are loose around types (JS is dynamically typed) while others such as TypeScript have stronger type enforcement (statically typed).
 Data types also determine what operations can be performed on the data.

 What is a data structure?
 What are some examples?